albertvanderhorst/lina/README.md

 # lina
-The linux native version of ciforth for 32 bit.
+Newer versions (unsigned by pgp) are in https://github.com/albertvanderhorst/ciforth The linux native version of ciforth for 32 bit.
+This version complies with the Debian rules and you can find a digitally signed copy of the original and the modifications in dsc.
+It was a disappointment that a this program could not find a sponsor after this much work.

+*The version 5.3.0 for linux will remain the only version of ciforth that is digitally signed by pgp.*

+The supplementary documentation files refer to 5.3.0 32 bit only.
 This package contain all source material for lina in a way that fullfills all Debian requirements and could be the startingpoint of a .deb binary package.
 It is an excerpt of the generic system at https://github.com/albertvanderhorst/ciforth